Abominations (album): Promotion

-Lead single "Dude, Where's My Skin?" debuted on the website PureVolume on August 8 of 2007.
+Lead single "Dude, Where's My Skin?" debuted on the website PureVolume on August 8, 2007.
 "The Plastic Surgery Hall of Fame" was chosen as the second single, and received a music video helmed by Brian and Brad Palmer.
 The video features kids in a cult, and was followed by a music video for "Dude, Where's My Skin?"
 The band embarked on a nationwide tour, opening for the Seattle-based band Aiden in support for the album.
 Donnelly expressed that performing was an important aspect to her music, stating that "the more visceral a response the audience can have, the better.
-I don’t ever want to hide behind pyrotechnics, or too much show.
+I don't ever want to hide behind pyrotechnics, or too much show.
 I think that we are a really solid live band and really solid performers, and our music is the most important element of the equation.
-If your music isn’t there, it’s not going to matter; it’s just going to be a circus.”
+If your music isn't there, it's not going to matter; it's just going to be a circus."
 The album was released onto iTunes on September 17.